-TECHNOLOGIST What exactly is CRISPR/Cas9?
+Technologist: What exactly is CRISPR/Cas9?

-EMMANUELLE CHARPENTIER It’s a new technology that makes genetic manipulation fast and simple.
+Emmanuelle Charpentier: It’s a new technology that makes genetic mani-pulation fast and simple.
 It originates from an ancient bacterial immune system, and now can be used to insert or delete a gene in any cell or whole organism.
 It quickly emerged as the Swiss Army knife of genetic engineering.

-TECHNOLOGIST How did you make the discovery?
+T. How did you make the discovery?

-TECHNOLOGIST Did you ever consider giving it a simpler name?
+T. Did you ever consider giving it a simpler name?

-TECHNOLOGIST Does this technology have applications in gene therapy?
+T. Does this technology have applications in gene therapy?

-TECHNOLOGIST Why did you return to Europe after six years in the U.S.?
+T. Why did you return to Europe after six years in the U.S.?

 E. C. Living in the U.S. made me realize what it means to be European.
 I liked New York City because it has a European feel, but moving back felt like the natural thing to do.
 On the professional side, I miss some of the stimulating aspects of American research institu-tions.
 It is still difﬁcult to be mobile in Europe, where every institution and country has a different academic system, but as my case demonstrates that is slowly improving.